lizaibeim/mmla-audio/README.md

 ### 4. After successfully installing the rquired libraries, you need to add a new python intepreter if you are using pycharm by using the existing virtual environment.
 You can run it on terminal without setting the python intepreter.

-Make sure you have entered the virtual environment so that the *(venv)* will show at the very begining of the prompt in terminal.
+Make sure you have entered the virtual environment so that the ***(venv)*** will show at the very begining of the prompt in terminal.

 ### 5. Go to *./OverlapDection* or *./SpeakerIdentification* folder and then type the following command to start the overlap detector or speaker identification model.

 ```
-python3 ./../../OverlapDetection/scripts/record_on_pc.py
+python3 OverlapDetection/scripts/record_on_pc.py
 ```
 or
 ```
-python3 ./../../SpeakerIdentification/scripts/record_on_pc.py
+python3 SpeakerIdentification/scripts/record_on_pc.py
 ```

 ---
 ## II.
 Guidelines for running overlap detector